How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-After recruiting suitable individuals, organizers need to provide them with suggestions on how to mentor \cite{g48howtomentor} teams based on the previously decided mentoring strategy.
-This includes potential activities before a hackathon such as training webinars as well as their availability during the event either on site or online.
+\forceindent After recruiting suitable individuals, organizers need to provide them with suggestions on how to mentor~\cite{g48howtomentor} teams based on the previously decided mentoring strategy.
+This includes potential activities before a hackathon, such as training webinars, as well as their availability during the event.
 It is crucial that mentors are available to teams when they need them because the tight time constraints of a hackathon do not allow teams to get stuck for long.
-Mentors will be particularly busy during the early and late phases of a hackathon.
+Mentors will be particularly busy during the early and late phases of a hackathon as discussed before.
 During the early phases, teams commonly need help scoping their project and technical support to get started.
-During the late phases, everyone is scrambling to fix last minute issues which can also lead to increased mentor demand.
+During the late phases, everyone is scrambling to fix last-minute issues, which can also lead to increased mentor demand.

-Mentors need to be introduced to the participants either before or at the beginning of a hackathon.
+\forceindent Mentors need to be introduced to the participants either before or at the beginning of a hackathon.
 This introduction should include how and when participants can engage with mentors and which mentor can help them with specific topics or issues.
 It is important to remind mentors that a hackathon is not for them to push their own ideas.
 It is about helping teams to run their project their way.

-In some cases, mentoring can also continue after a hackathon has ended (section \ref{sec:dec:continuity}) to e.g. facilitate the continuity of learning or complete the development and integration of a technical artifact.
-This depends however on the mutual interest of participants, mentors and organizers and should be discussed at best before the end of a hackathon.
+\forceindent In some cases, mentoring can also continue after a hackathon has ended (section \ref{sec:dec:continuity}) to, e.g., facilitate the continuity of learning or complete the development and integration of a technical artifact.
+This depends, however, on the mutual interest of participants, mentors, and organizers and should be discussed, at best, before the end of a hackathon.